Kiskiminetas River: Etymology

 There is no definite interpretation of the origin of the name.
-It may come from a Native American phrase Kithanne, meaning "Place of the largest stream."
-According to regional historians in the area, the name has historically had several other possible meanings, including: "river of the big fish" and "plenty of walnuts."
+It may come from the Native American phrase Kithanne, meaning "Place of the largest stream."
+According to regional historians, the name has had several other possible meanings, including "river of the big fish" and "plenty of walnuts."
 Robert Walker Smith in his "History of Armstrong County, Pennsylvania" (Chicago: Waterman, Watkins & Co., 1883) reported that John Heckewelder (a Moravian writer, explorer, and historian who wrote about the Lenape and other tribes in Western Pennsylvania in the 18th century) claimed that the name is "corrupted from Gieschgumanito, signifying, make daylight.
 In this case, the etymology is: Gisch-gu---day; gisch-que---today; gieschapen---it is daybreak; manitoon---to make.
 It was probably the word of command, given by a warrior to his comrades at night to break up camp and resume the journey, or war-path."
 Smith also described another possible meaning from another source: "It is said in McCullough's Narrative, that the Indians called this river Kee-ak-ksheman-nit-toos, signifying 'cut spirit'."
 Smith noted that he preferred Heckewelder's definition.
 It is also possible that "Kiskiminetas" means "clear, clean stream of many bends."